singaround/songbook/songs/Fall-Down-Billy-OShea.md

 songLine: We all got drunk in Dublin city
 tags:
   - song
+  - impressment
+  - drinking
+  - more_chorus_than_verse
+  - Irish
 date: 2019-03-07T08:05:12.000Z
 description: >-
   This shanty tells the common story of being pressed.
 Between 1664 and 1814,